 Let me ask you a question, would you walk through the streets of Texas wearing cowboy boots and matching hats?
 Or would you perhaps walk through the streets of Mexico wearing a poncho and a sombrero?
 Both do have some genuine cultural and historical significance to the area, but do you wear them?
 No, why?
 Because you’d look like a fucking fool.
 So why exactly is wearing a kimono any different?

-Yes, kimonos are a part of local Japanese culture, but it’s not your culture, therefore you look odd when you wear it.
+Yes, kimonos are a part of local Japanese culture, but it’s not your culture, therefore you look odd when you wear them.
 So is it only acceptable to wear them because kimonos are very beautiful?
 So what?
 If that’s the case, why don’t visitors wear a gown and a tiara while visiting Buckingham Palace?

-You Might Be Offensive
+You Might Offend Someone

 I’m not some fragile snowflake that thinks little girls “culturally appropriate” Maori culture while dressed as Moana or that Super Mario is a negative Italian stereotype.
 In fact, I find it all a little pathetic and overly sensitive.
 That being said, some people could claim that foreigners are being somewhat offensive when they wear kimonos.